 the 5.8GHz (4250) product, RF pollution must be considered.

-to the 2.4GHz backhaul downlink will slow the performance of
+backhaul downlink will slow the performance of of the

 used when the nodes are edge based - that is no child nodes connected to